shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 {% endraw %}
 {% endcode %}

-If you only want to display some information to the user, during the checkout process you can also add messages using `warning` and `notice`.
-Those will be displayed during the checkout process, but won't prevent the customer from completing the checkout.
+If you only want to display some information to the user during the checkout process, you can also add messages using `warning` and `notice`.
+Those will be displayed during the checkout process but won't prevent the customer from completing the checkout.

 The API is basically the same as for adding errors.